13 Best Rods For Salmon Fishing In Rivers

 Best Salmon Rod Under $100: For Casting Lures

-I say that because big river salmon fighting in fast currents can put a lot of strain on a rod and these economy rods are the rods you will often here about snapping when fighting big salmon.
+I say that because big river salmon fighting in fast currents can put a lot of strain on a rod and these economy rods are the rods you will often hear about them snapping when fighting big salmon.

-But if under $100 is all you want to spend on a salmon rod then these are the best salmon rods for casting lures under $100 or as a multi-purpose salmon rod.
+If under $100 is all you can spend on a salmon rod then these are the best salmon rods for casting lures under $100 or as a multi-purpose salmon rod.

-The 9 foot and 10 foot Heavy would be best for casting lures.
+The 8’6 or 9-foot Medium Heavy would be best for casting lures.

 Okuma Connoisseur Steelhead Spinning Rod